Sapphirine/202005-20-Medical-Data-Analysis/README.md

 ## Visualization

-Implementation of Visualization is built with Shiny and R.
+Implementation of visualization is built with Shiny and R.